guildai/guildai/STYLE.md

     OBJECT.function()

-While this is perfectly ordinary in many languages (C, Erlang, etc.) ist's *weird* in Python.
+While this is perfectly ordinary in many languages (C, Erlang, etc.) it's *weird* in Python.

-That said, we could fall back on the proposal above for frameworks, where methods were pass-throughts to normal functions.
+That said, we could fall back on the proposal above for frameworks, where methods were pass-throughs to normal functions.

 **UPDATE:** This is a solid pattern that we've started using in op2.
 It's tempting to move init logic into a class constructor like this: